tpm2-software/tpm2-tools/man/tpm2_evictcontrol.1.md

     If the handle is for a transient object, then a handle that will be assigned to the persisted object must also be specified with the `-S` option.

-    If the handle is for a persistent object, then the same handle has to be specified with the `-S` option for the persistent object to be evicted.
+    If the handle is for a persistent object, then the `-S` does not need to be provided since the handle must be the same for both options.

   * `-c`, `--context`=_OBJECT\_CONTEXT\_FILE_:
     Filename for object context.